aeckar/usf-cse-resources/exercises/COP3514_project6.md

 In this example, each line of the string is stored in `char content[]`.

 Now, you need the whole file, not just one line.
-You can concatenate each line to a larger string to get the whole string.
+You can concatenate each line to a larger string to get the whole input string.

 Recall the concatenate function built in class: